 Example letters of Resignation from the National Teaching Service

 The internet is flooded with examples and templates of resignation letters for those wondering how to write a resignation letter that is fit for purpose.
 Some are good, some bad.
 You could choose a particular resignation letter sample or letter template if you are unsure of how to proceed and then adapt it to your own personal requirements.

 But what should your letter of resignation include?

-There is no strict way in which letters of resignation should be structured, nor are there any rules regarding the content of your letter apart from the crucial information it should include:
+There is no mandated dictating how letters of resignation should be structured, nor are there any rules regarding the content of your letter apart from the crucial information it should include:

 - The position from which you are resigning

 Of course, there are a number of things you may wish to add to make your letter more personal and less of a formality.
 For instance, you might mention some of the reasons for your resignation; maybe you're hoping to spend more energy looking after your family, or possibly you've accepted a job offer which requires you to relocate.

 It's common for employees to thank their employer for the opportunities they've been given throughout their tenure, as well as the experience gained and the skills the employee acquired during the role.

 Being specific when thanking your employers can make your letter even more personal so think about specific points and career-defining moments in your tenure at that facility that don't just make your job memorable, but also make you a memorable employee.
 Reminding your headteacher of the things you achieved during your tenure will give them lots to refer to should they ever need to provide a reference for you.

 Don't turn your letter into an essay; letters of resignation represent your official notice of resigning your post, and should be concise.